emoon/rust_minifb/README.md

 Status
 ------
-Currently Mac, Windows has been Linux has been tested which are the supported platforms for now.
+Currently Mac, Windows and Linux has been tested which are the supported platforms for now.

 Build instructions